| Safe Haskell | None |

 newPinnedByteArray :: PrimMonad m => Int -> m (MutableByteArray (PrimState m)) #

 Create a pinned byte array of the specified size in bytes.
 The garbage collector is guaranteed not to move it.
+The underlying memory is left uninitialized.

 Note: this function does not check if the input is non-negative.